 After notification of an employee's departure, that employee will undergo the required clearance process from the University.
-The Office of Human Resources Management will begin the electronic process of clearing the employee from various departments such as Financial Operations, Library, Post Office, Business Services, Information Technology Services, and other departments.
-Once clearance has been received from the departments and all obligations have been settled, the employee is cleared from the University.
-If the employee does not complete the clearance process, his/her final pay (including any vacation payout) will be held until all obligations have been met.
+The Office of Human Resources Management initiates the electronic process of clearing the employee.
+Once clearance has been received from relevant departments and all obligations have been settled, the employee is cleared from the University.